James-Ansley/pytubemusic/README.md

 ### CLI

-A `pytubemusic` command will be exposed.
+A `pytubemusic` command will be added upon installation.

 This has four commands: `album`, `track`, `playlist`, `multitrack`.
 Each command corresponds to one of the file types mentioned above.

-The commands all take the path to a config TOML file and an optional `-o` or `--out` option pointing to a directory to write the resulting tracks too.
+The commands all take the path to a config TOML file and an optional `-o` or `--out` option pointing to a directory to write the resulting tracks to.
 (Note: albums and playlists are put into their own subdirectory with the album name under the out directory).